 "Let's setup some meetings.
 How much longer are you here."
 And so a meeting was setup with someone that I'll call "D".

 But I had no opportunity to elaborate as all further discussion of the text database capability was abruptly halted, eclipsed by what I happened to choose to use for the demo, the Progress 4GL documentation.
 "Our documentation is for copy protection.
 One buys a license to get documentation.
 Why would we distribute it for free?"
-"Because the company's overall value should be measured by the sum of all developers knowledgeable in the 4GL and using it to build solutions that then require licenses.
+I replied, "Because the company's overall value should be measured by the sum of all developers knowledgeable in the 4GL and using it to build solutions that then require licenses.
 Besides, printed documentation will be replaced by electronic distribution soon enough."
-Blank or cold stare, I couldn't really tell.
-"Well, there are people waiting for me in another meeting.
+To which he replied, "Well, there are people waiting for me in another meeting.
 Good seeing you Mark" Meeting over.
 I didn't even get a chance to power it up.

 Flash forward thirty years.
 Progress has long since been making its documentation available for free, online.
 (Though the first time you search for "UPDATE WITH" it can take a quarter minute or so, yikes.)
 It still boggles the mind to contemplate the increase to Progress' market share had this transition to free documentation come sooner.